The Best Thing I Ate All Week: Beaucoup Bakery’s Pistachio Raspberry Cake

 As a result, for the first time in 21 years the Jays made the playoffs.
 Fans were ecstatic after they came back from two games down to defeat the Texas Rangers.
 After Texas, the Jays lost a heartbreaking six game series to the eventual champion, Cleveland Indians.

 But despite the disappointment, fans across Canada were encouraged by the major progress of the club.
 Canadian baseball fans were ready for years of Blue Jays dominance in the American League.
-So long Yankees and Red Soxs (that’s a plural, right?), it’s our time now (we naively thought).
+So long Yankees and Red Sox, it’s our time now (we naively thought).

 In 2016, the Jays had the third highest average attendance in the league with around 41 thousand spectators attending per game.
 The Blue Jay movement hit Vancouver in full force.
 Vancouver Blue Jays fans gained national recognition after it became evident that there were more Jays than Mariners fans when the teams played against each other in Seattle.
 Thousands drove down to Seattle to cheer on their favourite team.
 I noticed a rapid rise in the amount of Jays’ jerseys and caps around the city.
 It was an exciting time to be a Toronto Blue Jays fan in Vancouver.